MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

  | Windows 7 with Service Pack 1 (SP 1) | 4 | Upgrade the integration services after you set up the operating system in the virtual machine. | Ultimate, Enterprise, and Professional editions (32-bit and 64-bit). | 	|
  | Windows 7 | 4 | Upgrade the integration services after you set up the operating system in the virtual machine. | Ultimate, Enterprise, and Professional editions (32-bit and 64-bit). | 	|
  | Windows Vista with Service Pack 2 (SP2) | 2 | Install the integration services after you set up the operating system in the virtual machine. | Business, Enterprise, and Ultimate, including N and KN editions. |  	|

+ Windows 10 is a guest operating system on Windows 8.1 and Windows Server 2012 R2 Hyper-V hosts.

 ## Linux and Freed BSD

-Hyper-V also has support for various Linux and FreeBSD distributions:
+Hyper-V has support for various Linux and FreeBSD distributions:
 | Operating system | |
 | -----|------|
 | [CentOS and Red Hat Enterprise Linux ](https://technet.microsoft.com/library/dn531026.aspx) | |